I MAKE SURE

 COVERTLY Angry people

-➤ They spend all their time trying to read everyone’s mind in order to provide whatever needs someone may have, even before they know it themselves
+❥ spent all their time trying to read everyone’s mind so they can provide whatever someone supposedly needs, even before they know it themself

-➤ They spend a lot of time obsessing about how they’ve been wronged, which has caused them emotional & physical pain.
+➤ spend a lot of time obsessing about how they’ve been wronged in ways that caused them emotional & physical pain.
 SO —

-➤ They put all their effort into making sure other people don’t get what they want – either – instead of striving for what would make themselves happy.
+➤ put all their effort into making sure other people don’t get what they want – either – instead of striving for what would make themself happy.

 P-A SYMPTOMS